Izu Ōshima: In popular culture

 Mt.
 Mihara and Izu Ōshima were also featured in Koji Suzuki's Ring and its film adaptation as pivotal locations for the story.

 In the Pokémon franchise, Cinnabar Island is based on Izu Ōshima.

 In the anime Vividred Operation, Izu Ōshima is the home of several protagonists.

+The island has a peripheral role in The Dancing Girl of Izu by Yasunari Kawabata subsequently adapted for film multiple times.

+Disturbance in the Wake, a time travel novel by S.A.
+Ison, takes place on Ōshima Island in the 14th century.